 Linking to sections: A hash sign (#) followed by the appropriate heading will lead to a relevant part of a page.
 For example, [[Apostrophe#Use in non-English names]] links to a particular section of the article Apostrophe.

-Check links: Ensure the destination is the intended one; many dictionary words lead to disambiguation pages and not to complete or well-chosen articles.
+Check links: Ensure that the destination is the intended one; many dictionary words lead to disambiguation pages and not to complete or well-chosen articles.

 External links